Cornell Library Faculty Newsletter

 - The earlier you get your reserve materials to us, the faster we can have them processed and made available to the students.
 An e-mail is sent out in August begging professors to get their reserves to us a week before classes begin.
 I know that is not always possible, but once classes begin, reserves are put up on a "first come, first serve" basis.

 - There are two types of reserves:

 - In-House Reserves: These reserves are kept behind the Circulation Desk, and they do not leave the library!
-These are the items which may disappear if they are left on the open Honors shelves (or would be difficult to replace if they did disappear), and include such things as textbooks, solutions manuals, and sometimes professors' personal copies.
+These are the items which may disappear if they are left on the open Honors shelves (or would be difficult to replace if they did disappear), and are mostly made up of textbooks and the occasional personal copy of a book.

-Moodle: So this semester will be the first semester post-Blackboard, and we have made the leap to only using Moodle.
-The library does provide a scanning service for those journals not available online (the online articles can be linked quite easily into your Moodle course).
+Moodle: The library does provide a scanning service for those journals not available online (the online articles can be linked quite easily into your Moodle course).
 If you need our scanning service, please talk to Terry.
 You will need to provide her with clean 8 1/2" x 11" copies of articles you want put in to your Moodle course.
 Terry will be sending out separate information about deadlines, etc., for Moodle.
 ITS department are offering Moodle workshops before classes begin; contact ITS for more information.

 As I mentioned earlier, there are two types of ILL: TriCollege and everywhere else.
 There is an ILL web page, containing links to all types of ILL described below:

 - TriCollege ILL - Books: If you want a book from Bryn Mawr or Haverford, simply press the Request button next to the call number at the bottom of the Tripod screen.
 Enter your name & barcode, and select where you want to pick up the book.
 Delivery takes approximately one day library to library.